 Betula utilis var. jacquemontii 'Grayswood Ghost'

-A charcoal study with its striking, silk-textured, white bark and conical head of slate-black twigs.
+A silver birch with striking, silk-textured, white bark and conical head of slate-black twigs.
 The larger, glossier leaves yellow well in autumn.
 Easy 60ft (18m).

 Prunus mume 'Beni-chidori'(syn.'Ben- shidore')